Burning the Clocks

 The Summer Solstice

 The Summer Solstice is the time when the Sun halts over the Tropic of Cancer (23°N26') on its tropical journey north, then after some three days, turns in its tracks and begins its journey south, towards the equator.
-In olden times, days began at sunset and the solstice officially occurs on June 21st, so the shortest night of the year actually happens in 2015 on the night of 20th of June.
+In olden times, days began at sunset and the solstice officially occurs on June 21st, so the shortest night of the year actually happens in 2018 on the night of 20th of June for many countries.
 This major calendrical event is the focus of religious and social festivities in all cultures; Christian society marks the event with the Midsummer festival known as St John the Baptist's Day (June 24).